Fuses

 Samuel Kenny, Product Manager at OptiFuse, leads the development of advanced circuit protection products for automotive, marine, and industrial sectors.
 He designs custom solutions and shares expert fuse selection tips on the OptiFuse Blog.

 Got a question?
-Ask your OptiFuse expert
+Ask your OptiFuse engineer

 OptiFuse